Kotlin/KEEP/proposals/stdlib/success-or-failure.md

 complicates their use in cases where some kind of parallel decomposition of work is needed or multiple failures need to be retained for later processing.

-We'd like to introduce a type in the Kotlin standard library that is effectively a union type between successful and failed outcome of execution of Kotlin function.
-If union types were natively supported by Kotlin language we would just represent this union as `T | Throwable`, where `T` represents a successful result of some type `T` and `Throwable` represents a failure.
-But since there is no direct support for union types in the Kotlin language we model it as a separate generic class `SuccessOrFailure<T>` in the standard library.
+We'd like to introduce a type in the Kotlin standard library that is effectively a discriminated union between successful and failed outcome of execution of Kotlin function &mdash; `Success T | Failure Throwable`, where `Success T` represents a successful result of some type `T` and `Failure Throwable` represents a failure with any `Throwable` exception.
+For the purpose of efficiency, we would model it as a generic `inline class SuccessOrFailure<T>` in the standard library.

 ## Use cases